emilywatkins/ajax_refactor/README.md

 * Sorry, didn't get around to tests.
 It mostly works.
 There might be a few bugs.

-Ensure that users can't order a negative number of items.
+DONE - Ensure that users can't order a negative number of items.
 Add flash messages for signing up, signing in and signing out.
 Add product validations.
 Add password validations to ensure a user's password is sufficiently complex.